OluwafunmilayoB12/Project-2/README.md

 | Strategic Direction | Focus on demand generation rather than operational adjustment | Management | 🟢 Low| improve overall revenue stability

-Addressing these issues will improve revenue quality and profit margins, not just top line growth potentially recover 10-15% of revenue loss (~GHC 27K-40.5K), with additional gains from pricing and channel optimization
+Addressing these issues will improve revenue quality and profit margins, not just top line growth.
+Potentially recover 10-15% of revenue loss (~GHC 27K-40.5K), with additional gains from pricing and channel optimization

 ## Key Assumptions & Challenges